aronwalsh/MLforMaterials/README.md

 _Machine Learning for Materials_ (MATE70026) provides an introduction to statistical research tools for materials theory and simulation.
 It is aimed at senior undergraduate or junior postgraduate students.

 You will consider how composition-structure-property information in materials science can be represented in a form suitable for machine learning.
 You will then build, train, and evaluate your own models using public tools and open datasets.
+Recent developments in artificial intelligence for science will also be covered.

 A hybrid teaching style will be followed with a mixture of lectures and assignments.
 The course assumes a basic working knowledge of the Python 3 programming language.